A conservation programme for the endangered native plants of Colombia

 Colombia is a country of great floral biodiversity, home to approximately 40,000 plant species and almost 20% of the world’s total flora diversity.
 Many of these plants, as well as being naturally scarce, are also highly valuable for their medicinal and nutritional properties and other potential commercial uses.

-Alberto’s strategy is to cultivate native plant species which are of use to local communities to establish ex-situ germplasm collections which can then be propagated for cultivation in 17 Colombian botanic gardens and associated back-up collections on public and private lands across the country.
-As well as being a genetic store for plants threatened in the wild, the germplasm will also provide new opportunities for local communities, and will be used to support sustainable development initiatives that will generate incomes for local peoples without further depleting wild stocks of economically valuable plants.
+Alberto’s strategy is to cultivate native plant species which are of use to local communities to establish ex-situ germplasm collections which can then be propagated for cultivation in 17 Colombian botanic gardens and associated backup collections on public and private lands across the country.
+As well as being a genetic store for plants threatened in the wild, the germplasm will also provide new opportunities for local communities and will be used to support sustainable development initiatives that will generate incomes for local people without further depleting wild stocks of economically valuable plants.

-In combination with a campaign to help raise public awareness about the importance of Colombia’s wild plants at a local level, and the need for conservation action, Alberto is confident that the project can make a difference.
-By building capacity in Colombia and addressing the lack of scientific and technical knowledge about domestication of native species that currently exists, the project will safeguard some of the most endangered plant species, whilst also ensuring they are available to support sustainable development in Colombia.
+In combination with a campaign to help raise public awareness about the importance of Colombia’s wild plants at a local level and the need for conservation action, Alberto is confident that the project can make a difference.
+By building capacity in Colombia and addressing the lack of scientific and technical knowledge about the domestication of native species that currently exists, the project will safeguard some of the most endangered plant species whilst also ensuring they are available to support sustainable development in Colombia.